andres-patrignani/pynotes/docs/getting_started/inspiration.md

 # Inspiration

 A short video created by [code.org](code.org) to increase awareness about the importance of code literacy.
-The footage includes the humble beginning of several successful entrepreneurs.
+The footage includes the humble beginnings of successful coders and entrepreneurs that revolutionized the tech industry through code.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nKIu9yen5nc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>